An Introduction to Managing Networks

 Chapter 4: Egocentric Concepts and Applications

-Our next goal is to apply the basic concepts of social capital by taking the perspective of individuals, asking how they (or you) can use social capital to get ahead.
+4 Egocentric concepts and applications Our next goal is to apply the basic concepts of social capital by taking the perspective of individuals, asking how they (or you) can use social capital to get ahead.
 We will be concerned with learning when to use social capital, both weak and strong, as well as with how to enact the interactions through which social capital gets developed and exchanged.
 4.1 Perceptions and promotions Dan Brass conducted some of the earlier studies of how individuals’ social networks impact their influence and chances of promotion in work organizations.
 Brass (1984) is one of the first studies to separate three kinds of social relations that are roughly equivalent to Krackhardt and Hansen’s (1993) notions of communication, advice, and trust.
 Brass measured employees’ communication, workflow (similar here to advice, although elsewhere we will use the term workflow to indicate the formal flow of work), and friendship (inferred to indicate trust) ties.
 In addition to measuring different types of networks, Brass looked at variation in job categories (being in the technical core as against being in supportive functions) and workgroups (such as departments or teams).
 Brass found the following: ● ● Strong, cohesive ties outside of one’s workgroup, particularly to what he terms the dominant coalition of the organization, increase perceptions of influence.
 The dominant coalition is the group of workers with the most influence.
-An effect of strong ties on influence exists for all workers, but strong ties are especially impactful for workers in the technical core, who are unable to attain any...
+An effect of strong ties on influence exists for all workers, but strong ties are especially impactful for workers in the technical core, who...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.